nullbitsco/docs/nibble/build_guide_en.md

 ## 13. Snap in stabilizers

 Snap in the PCB-mount stabilizers as shown below.
 The tab goes in the big hole, and the retaining clips go in the small holes.
 The stabilizers will only snap in one way.
 Make sure the stabilizer is fully seated, or the keycap won&#39;t move properly once it&#39;s installed.
+If using screw-in stabilizers, do **not** use the included washer between the screw and the PCB.
+The acrylic will not seat properly on top of the washer.

 ![](https://github.com/nullbitsco/docs/raw/main/nibble/build_guide_img/image035.jpg)